 You can also build an app that targets the full breadth of Windows 10 devices by using C++ and a Universal Windows Platform (UWP) app project template.
-Read more about this in the Target Windows 10 devices section that appears earlier in this article.
+Read more about this in the Target Windows 10 devices section that appears earlier in this topic.

 You can share C++ code between Android, iOS, and Windows by creating a static or dynamic shared library.

-You can consume that library in a Windows, iOS, or Android project, like the ones described earlier in this article.
+You can consume that library in a Windows, iOS, or Android project, like the ones described earlier in this section.
 You can also consume it in an app that you build by using Xamarin, Java, or any language that lets you invoke functions in an unmanaged DLL.

 As you write code in these libraries, you can use IntelliSense to explore the native APIs of the Android and Windows platforms.
-These library projects are fully integrated with the Visual Studio debugger so you can set breakpoints.
-Step through code, and find and fix issues by using all of the advanced features of the debugger.
+These library projects are fully integrated with the Visual Studio debugger so you can set breakpoints, step through code, and find and fix issues by using all of the advanced features of the debugger.

 Build a cross-platform game for Android, iOS, and Windows by using Visual Studio tools for Unity